 Although highly unlikely and uncommon, the soil's pH can get too sweet or alkaline.
-To manage this, gypsum and Elemental Sulphur can be used, as these have the ability to lower the soil's pH.
-It is important to remember that Elemental Sulphur happens to be more effective than gypsum.
+In order to manage this, gypsum and elemental sulfur can be used as these have the ability to lower the soil's pH.
+It is important to remember that elemental sulfur happens to be more effective than gypsum.

 If your soil has a calcium deficiency, the likelihood of fungal infestations and disease can significantly increase.
 This risk can be mitigated using bone meal as a soil conditioner.
 Its calcium richness and availability in the market make it very popular among growers.

-Healthy soil doesn't only improve yield but it also helps in preventing disease and fungal infestations.
-Give our blog on using dry organic amendments a read and learn more about great recipes for veg and flower stages of the plant's lifecycle.
+Healthy soil doesn't only improve yield, but it also helps in preventing disease and fungal infestations.
+Give our blog on using dry organic amendments for healthy gardening a read and learn more about great recipes for veg and flower stages of the plant's lifecycle.

 Want to learn from the best in the growing business?
-Send us an email or give our expert growers a call at 866-GRO-INDR
+Give our experienced growers a call at 866-GRO-INDR!